Your Pharmacy Benefits

 You can fill your prescriptions at any pharmacy in our large network.
 Ask your pharmacist if they’re in the Commonwealth Care Alliance network.
 You can also check the CCA directory by selecting “Pharmacy” from the “Specialty” drop-down.

-CCA works in partnership with its Pharmacy Benefit Manager (PBM), Navitus Health Solutions, to provide Med D prescription reimbursements.
+CCA works in partnership with its Pharmacy Benefit Manager (PBM), Navitus Health Solutions, to provide Medicare Part D prescription reimbursements.

-To submit a claim for reimbursement of medications, please fill out the Navitus form.
-Forms can be mailed OR faxed to Navitus Health Solutions, using the contact information below:
+To submit a claim for reimbursement of medications, please fill out a prescription reimbursement form.
+Forms can be mailed OR faxed to Navitus Health Solutions, using the contact information provided on the form.

 You must submit your claim to Navitus Health Solutions within 12 months of the date you got the service, item, or drug.